sasoder/stockpile/README.md

 NOTIFICATION_EMAIL=your@email.com
 ```

-Now drop videos in your Google Drive input folder, get organized b-roll uploaded to your output folder with email notification when complete.
+Now drop videos in your Google Drive input folder, get organized b-roll uploaded to your output folder with email notification when it's complete.

 ## How it works

-1. **Drop** your video in input folder (local or Google Drive)
+1. Drop your video in input folder (local or Google Drive)
-2. **AI transcribes** and extracts key topics from your content
+2. AI transcribes and extracts key topics/visuals from your clip
-3. **YouTube search** finds high-quality b-roll for each topic
+3. YouTube search finds high-quality b-roll for each topic
-4. **AI evaluates** each video for b-roll quality and visual relevance
+4. AI evaluates each video for b-roll quality and visual relevance
-5. **Get organized folders** with scored videos ready to edit
+5. Get a drive link to organized folders with scored videos ready to edit

 ```
 📁 output/